pudly/schmopera-hugo/content/articles/canadian-childrens-opera-companys-lullabies-from-kids-for-kids.md

 ---
-title: "Canadian Children's Opera Company's Lullabies: from kids, for kids"
+title: "Canadian Children&#039;s Opera Company&#039;s Lullabies: from kids, for kids"
 ---

 ## 1. How did you settle on a project meant to be gifted to new parents and babies at hospitals and shelters?